Horsey4/Healthmod/README.md

 If you plan to make healthmod an optional add-on, do NOT use `using HealthMod` and instead access the classes via namespace so long as the mod is installed.

-If you want to require healhmod, you can add the `using`, as modloader won't recognise the mod if there is a reference to a non-existant file.
+If you want to require healhmod, you can add the `using`, as modloader won't recognise the mod if there is a reference to a non-existent file.

 # Example